 Now it is time to head to your DirecTV dish and inspect the coaxial connection that comes from the dish.
 My DirecTV system was using the Single Wire Switch or SWM technology so unfortunately, I can’t speak to any other DirecTV technologies.
 Here is a picture of the SWM adapter that was coming from the DirecTV dish, note that it looks very much like a cable splitter.

 Hook the antenna up to the splitter heading into your house.
 This is where you previously connected your hose to DirecTV.
 You will want to understand where the different cables are going from this SWM adapter.
 In my case, they were going to another box that was an original Cox cable installation for the house.
-I identified a ground wire that was existing already, but here’s another resource on ground wires if you want to do more research.
-I’m not an electrician and really didn’t want to mess much with what was already existing, so I decided to hook the antenna to the existing cables to see what would happen.
-Then I could diagnose any problems as they arise.
-Again, the house was already wired, so in my mind, all I’m doing here is just changing the source from satellite to antenna.
+I identified a ground wire that was existing.
+Next, I hooked the antenna to the existing coaxial cable line into the house.

 Install Coaxial cable splitter